The campus where Roberta Kathleen Parks was abducted

 Bundy was well aware that investigators would comb through his interviews with author Stephen Michaud for clues.
 Therefore, it is likely that he purposely attempted to mislead them at certain points.

-Secondly, there were no sightings of the 20-year-old at the cafeteria.
+The second problem with this "confession" is that there were no sightings of the 20-year-old at the cafeteria.

 Last but not least, the commons area in the Memorial Union building was closed at 11 p.m. on Mondays.
-Because Roberta left her dorm at around 11 p.m., there was very little time for her to buy a hot fudge sundae, sit down, and then be approached.
+Because Parks left her dorm at around 11 p.m., there was very little time for her to buy a hot fudge sundae, sit down, and then be approached.

 In both of those cases, he strategically parked his Volkswagen Bug in dark parking lots that were pretty empty at night.